 A practitioner whose electrical licence has been expired for 3 or more years will have to undertake the Capstone test.
 Contact a registered training organisation (this is TasTAFE in Tasmania) and arrange to sit the test.
-You will need to provide evidence to Building Standards and Occupational Licensing that you have successfully completed the test as part of renewing your expired licence.
+You will need to provide evidence to Consumer, Building and Occupational Services that you have successfully completed the test as part of renewing your expired licence.

 Lost your licence?